ibm-cloud-docs/logs-router/v3-migration-automated.md

 The authorization bearer token must have the `logs-router.migration.post` permission.
 The Administrator role for the {{site.data.keyword.logs_routing_full_notm}} service has this permission.
 For more information, see [IAM roles](/docs/logs-router?topic=logs-router-iam#iam-bytask).

-After running this command, the v1 service will shut down and stop processing logs.
+After running this command:

+1. The v1 service will shut down and stop processing logs.
+2. The v3 service will become active and begin routing logs according to your new configuration.